keny-azvd/vuln-payload-tester/README.md

 # vuln-payload-tester
 A Python script designed to test web applications for vulnerabilities by sending various payloads to identify potential Server-Side Template Injection (SSTI) vulnerabilities.
 The tool allows you to input base URLs and paths, then posts crafted payloads to evaluate the server's response and highlight potential weaknesses.

-# vuln-payload-tester

-**vuln-payload-tester** is a Python-based tool designed to help security researchers and developers identify Server-Side Template Injection (SSTI) vulnerabilities in web applications.
-The tool works by sending crafted payloads to the server and analyzing the responses to detect possible code execution or data leaks caused by improperly handled user inputs in templates.

 ## Table of Contents

 - [Overview](#overview)